f5devcentral/f5-agility-labs-nginx/docs/class5/module3/lab3/lab3.rst

 Create an OWASP Top 10 policy for NAP
 *************************************

-So far, we created basic and custom policy (per location) and used external references.
+So far, we created basic and custom policies (per location) and used external references.
 Now it is time to deploy an OWASP Top 10 policy.
-The policy not 100% OWASP Top 10 as several attacks can't be blocked just with a negative policy, we will cover a big part of OWASP Top 10.
+The policy does not cover 100% OWASP Top 10 as several attacks can't be blocked just with a negative policy, but we will cover most of the OWASP Top 10.

 Steps:

     #.
 SSH to the Docker App Protect + Docker repo VM
     #.
-In the ``/home/ubuntu`` directory, create a new folder ``policy_owasp_top10``
+In the ``/home/ubuntu/lab-files`` directory, create a new folder ``policy_owasp_top10``

         .. code-block:: bash